 - (6) Includes 12,000 warrants purchased by Mr. Berger in open market purchases.
 See footnote 1 above. - (7) Based on information contained in a Statement on Schedule 13G filed by Sapling LLC in February 2007.
 Sapling may direct the vote and disposition of the 697,715 shares of HAQ common stock, and Fir Tree Recovery may direct the vote and disposition of 325,115 shares of HAQ common stock.
-The address of both Sapling LLC and Fir Tree Recovery is 535 Fifth Avenue, 31st Floor, New York, New York 10017. - (8) Based on information contained in a Statement on Schedule 13G filed by QVT Financial LP on May 14, 2007.
-QVT Financial LP ("QVT Financial") is the investment manager for QVT Fund LP (the "Fund"), which beneficially owns 541,288 shares of HAQ common stock.
-QVT Financial is also the investment manager for a separate discretionary account managed for Deutsche Bank AG (the "Separate Account"), which holds 78,112 shares of HAQ common stock.
-QVT Financial has the power to direct the vote and disposition of the HAQ common stock held by each of the Fund and the Separate Account.
-Accordingly, QVT Financial may be deemed to be the beneficial owner of an aggregate amount of 619,400 shares of HAQ common stock, consisting of the shares owned by the Fund and the shares held in the Separate Account QVT Financial GP LLC, as General Partner of QVT Financial, may be deemed to beneficially own the same number of shares of HAQ common stock reported by QVT Financial.
+The address of both Sapling LLC and Fir Tree Recovery is 535 Fifth Avenue, 31st Floor, New York, New York 10017. - (8) Based on information contained in a Statement on Schedule 13G filed by QVT Financial LP on July 10, 2007.
+QVT Financial LP ("QVT Financial") is the investment manager for QVT Fund LP (the "Fund"), which beneficially owns 503,160 shares of HAQ common stock.
+QVT Financial is also the investment manager for a separate discretionary account managed for Deutsche Bank AG (the "Separate Account"), which holds 80,487 shares of HAQ common stock.
+QVT Financial also acts as the investment manager for Quintessence Fund L.P. ("Quintessence") and their several feeder funds, which beneficially owns 56,753 shares of HAQ common stock.
+QVT Financial has the power to direct the vote and disposition of the HAQ common stock held by each of the Fund, the Separate Account and Quintessence.
+Accordingly, QVT Financial may be deemed to be the beneficial owner of an aggregate amount of 640,400 shares of HAQcommon stock, consisting of the shares owned by the Fund and the shares held in the Separate Account QVT Financial GP LLC, as General Partner of QVT Financial, may be deemed to beneficially own the same number of shares of HAQ common stock reported by QVT Financial.
 Daniel Gold and Lars Bader are each Managing Members of each of QVT Financial LP and QVT Financial GP LLC and may therefore be considered beneficial holders of the securities held by QVT Financial LP. - (9) Based on information contained in a Statement on Schedule 13G filed by Weiss Asset Management, LLC, Weiss Capital, LLC and Andrew Weiss, PhD on June 4, 2007.
-Shares reported for Andrew Weiss include shares beneficially owned by a private investment partnership of which Weiss Asset Management is the sole general partner and which may be deemed to be controlled by Mr. Weiss, who is the Managing Member of Weiss Asset Management, and also includes shares held by a private investment corporation which may be deemed to be controlled by Mr. Weiss, who is the managing member of Weiss Capital, LLC the Investment Manager of such private investment corporation.
+Shares reported for Andrew Weiss include shares beneficially owned by a private investment partnership of which Weiss Asset Management is the sole general partner and which may be deemed to be controlled by Dr. Weiss, who is the Managing Member of Weiss Asset Management, and also includes shares held by a private investment corporation which may be deemed to be controlled by Dr. Weiss, who is the managing member of Weiss Capital, LLC the Investment Manager of such private investment corporation.
 Dr. Weiss disclaims beneficial ownership of the shares reported herein as beneficially owned by him except to the extent of his pecuniary interest therein.